graphhopper/graphhopper/docs/core/change-graph.md

 with [Landmarks](landmarks.md), but only if you increase the weight, decreasing the weight might lead to incorrect routing results.
 Per default the `/change` endpoint is disabled for security reasons, you can however enable the endpoint first.
 Be aware that this endpoint is not secured and everybody can call it and change the graph.
-You should also be aware that the changes are not persistent, when you restart the server the changes are lost.
+You should also be aware that the changes are not persistent, when you restart the server the changes are lost, unless you call `graphHopperStorage.flush()`.

 ### Getting started

 First, enable the `/change` endpoint.
 On a Unix system, open the terminal and go to the GraphHopper directory.
+Type `export GH_WEB_OPTS=-Dgraphhopper.web.change_graph.enabled=true`.
-Type `export GH_WEB_OPTS=web.change_graph.enabled=true`.
-Start graphhopper by typing `graphhopper.sh web <your-pbf>`.
+Start graphhopper by typing `./graphhopper.sh -a web -i <your-pbf>`.
-In this example we use the `baden-wuerttemberg-latest.osm.pbf`.
+In this example we use `baden-wuerttemberg-latest.osm.pbf`.

-You can view the test route [here](http://localhost:8989/?point=48.69232%2C9.264393&point=48.683594%2C9.257913).
+You can view the test route [here](http://localhost:8989/maps/?point=48.69232%2C9.264393&point=48.683594%2C9.257913).

 For this example we will assume that you use the car profile.
 You can now send the following Geojson as POST to the `/change` endpoint.
 This Geojson will change the access value of the road at `48.685266, 9.260648` to false.